Harry Hunter Rehabilitation Centre

 The Salvation Army (TSA) is an international Christian movement, united by faith and giving hope where it’s needed most.
 Across Australia – in cities, country towns and rural communities- TSA touches every demographic and age group.
 While involved in national issues they also work locally to bring hope to people who may be experiencing hardship or injustice.

 TSA Alcohol and Other Drug (AOD) services WA offers support across two sites.
-Firstly, clients are assessed at Bridge House in Highgate, and then, if they are suitable, they transition to a 13 week programme at Harry Hunters Recovery Centre in Gosnells.
-Late in 2017 the Harry Hunters Recovery Centre partnered with Make Smoking History (MSH) to help make smoking cessation part of their routine care, and to increase access to smoke-free areas across the site.
+Firstly, clients are assessed at Bridge House in Highgate, and then, if they are suitable, they transition to a 13 week programme at Harry Hunter Recovery Centre in Gosnells.
+Late in 2017 the Harry Hunter Recovery Centre partnered with Make Smoking History (MSH) to help make smoking cessation part of their routine care, and to increase access to smoke-free areas across the site.

 By working with MSH, both organisations strive to achieve TSA mission to build healthy communities.